- Latin America

 Dinner usually starts off with an Ecuadorian favourite 'sopa', whether it is quinoa, chard or potato, don't forget to add the the obligatory hot sauce or 'aji'!
 The soup course could be followed by steak, pork loins, broccoli pudding or mushroom quiche and then another homemade sweet.

 Hacienda Zuleta is open year round and there are no set arrival days.
-The minimum stay is four nights, but we recommend stays of seven nights.
+The minimum stay is four nights.

 Sample Itinerary for Hacienda Zuleta

 The prices below are on the basis of a four night stay.
 Shorter or longer stays are possible, please enquire for details

 |2023 & 2024||Per person sharing||Single supplement|